-Students are eligible to apply for readmission to the Miami Campus when one of the following circumstances occurs:
+Students are eligible to apply for readmission to the Miami Campus when one of the following occurs:

-- 1. When students interrupt their program of studies without an authorized institutional leave; or, - 2.
-Failure to re-enroll at the Miami Campus after expiration of an approved leave of absence. - 3.
-Students dismissed from a program for academic reasons may apply for admission into another program.
+- 1. When students interrupt their program of studies without an authorized institutional leave; - 2.
+When students fail to re-enroll at the Miami Campus after expiration of an approved leave of absence; - 3.
+Students dismissed for academic reason s may reapply to the same program one calendar year following dismissal.

-Readmission or admission into a program is the sole province of the faculty and is granted under the terms and conditions of the catalog in effect on the admission or readmission date.
-Specific readmission policies and requirements for the different programs are covered in the appropriate section of this catalog.
+Readmission into a program is the sole province of the faculty and is granted under the terms and conditions of the catalog in effect on the admission or readmission date.